ABOUT BAKEWELL WOOL GATHERING

-Tickets are £5.00 for an adult for a single day, or £8.00 for the weekend.
+Tickets are £5.00 for an adult.
 Children under 16 do not need to pay, but do need to be accompanied by an adult.
 You'll be provided with a wristband which will allow you to come and go as you need without having to pay again.

-You can buy tickets on the day, in cash or using card.
+You can buy tickets on the day using a card.
 We can accept contactless cards.
 Alternatively, you may want to book online using Paypal.
 The price is the same, but there will be a priority queue for people who have already paid.
 You can also enter earlier - prebooked ticketholders can enter from 10am, whereas on the day tickets will only be sold from 11am.
 We are no longer able to accept cash for tickets on the day.

 No, but you will receive email confirmation of your booking.
 You can bring this with you, but we will have a list of everyone who has already paid.

 BAKEWELL AGRICULTURAL CENTRE

 Yes.
 The Centre is all on one level so can be navigated in wheelchairs or mobility scooters.
 There is also disabled parking on site as well as toilet facilities.
 Guide dogs and other support dogs are welcome.

 Bakewell Agricultural Centre has an on site cafe serving food and drinks.
 The Centre is also only a five minute walk into the centre of Bakewell, where there are plenty of places to eat.